Opportunity at ILGA World:

 - The position is advertised as a full-time position

-- ILGA World remunerates under a three-tiered salary matrix structure.
-The annual salary being offered for the post ranges between CHF 73,800 and CHF 93,600 for a full-time position, depending on the location
+- ILGA World remunerates under a salary matrix structure.
+The annual salary being offered for the post ranges is according to ILGA World’s manager scale and ranges between CHF 73.800 and CHF 93.600 for a full-time position, depending on location

 - ILGA World operates under a flexible working system, that among others includes flexible working hours

 - The standard weekly working time is 37.5 hours on a 100% position.

 The successful candidate should be strongly committed to working for human rights and equality, and have competencies and demonstrated experience in the following areas:

 - Global partnership experience: At least 5 years of experience of successfully working in global partnerships and experience in managing similar organizational set-ups.

 - Organizational capacity: Demonstrate the ability to embed a Secretariat function independently.